 Setting up a financial plan for marriage is a great way to avoid divorce.
 When Florida couples are planning a wedding, they probably have no thought of ever getting a divorce.
 It is a fact, however, that divorce rates are rather high, especially for subsequent marriages.
 Talking about finances and debt in advance can make good sense, especially since money matters are one of the leading causes of marital breakups.

-A pre-marital discussion about finances could include topics of debt that each partner is taking into the marriage, plans for savings after marriage, the cost of a home, insurance costs and the important question of whether or not to sign a prenuptial agreement.
+A pre-marital discussion about a financial plan for marriage could include topics of debt that each partner is taking into the marriage, plans for savings after marriage, the cost of a home, insurance costs and the important question of whether or not to sign a prenuptial agreement.
 Financial problems in the future could be reduced by avoiding the temptation some people might feel to let their spouse handle all the money matters.
 Both spouses should be involved and completely upfront about money and debt that they have.
 Having secrets or being in the dark about what the other person is doing financially could lead to financial trouble and more emotional stress.

 The longer a marriage lasts, the more financial matters it will encounter.
 If the couple plans on having children, college savings plans could be discussed.
 It could be prudent for engaged couples to remember that once they are married, in general, all debts acquired during the marriage become the joint obligations of both spouses.
 That’s why setting up a financial plan for marriage is a good idea.